nginx-clojure/nginx-clojure.github.io/More.md

 ###3.8.1 Use Access Handler For WebSocket Security

-In below example we return 404 for non WebSocket request
+In the example below we return 404 for non WebSocket request

 ```nginx
 location /my-ws {